ITNaveen/interview-questions-NT/kubernetes/part-1.md

 - AND those pods must be in a namespace that has the label purpose=production
 - Only allows TCP traffic on port 5432 (PostgreSQL)
 - Implicitly denies all other ingress traffic
+- your NetworkPolicy correctly ensures that only backend pods in the "production" namespace can talk to database pods on port 5432.

-NetworkPolicies require a CNI (Container Network Interface) plugin that supports them, such as Calico, Cilium, or Weave Net.
+- NetworkPolicies require a CNI (Container Network Interface) plugin that supports them, such as Calico, Cilium, or Weave Net.

 ## 6. What are Kubernetes Admission Controllers and how would you use them to enforce security policies?